 The U.S. Environmental Protection Agency awards grants under the Diesel Emissions Reduction Act (DERA) to assist States in their efforts to develop diesel emission reduction programs.
 The Vermont Clean Diesel Grant Program was developed to provide technical assistance and incentive funding for projects that reduce diesel emissions from engines, vehicles, and equipment in Vermont with the goals of reducing public exposure to emissions from diesel-powered engines and the associated risks to public health and the environment.
-The Vermont Department of Environmental Conservation (DEC) is seeking applications from potential project partners for projects that achieve significant reductions in diesel emissions from diesel powered engines, vehicles and equipment operating in Vermont.
-The DEC has posted a Request for Proposals for this grant opportunity on the Vermont Business Assistance Network website.
-Applications are due August 14, 2017.
+The Vermont Department of Environmental Conservation (DEC) periodically solicits applications from potential project partners for projects that achieve significant reductions in diesel emissions from diesel powered engines, vehicles and equipment operating in Vermont.
+The DEC posts Request for Proposals for grant opportunities on the Vermont Business Assistance Network website.
+Please check back periodically for updates.

 Who is eligible to apply?

 All interested local, State and regional agencies or departments as well as businesses, institutions and nonprofit organizations operating in the State of Vermont.

 Diesel-powered engines, vehicles and equipment currently operating in Vermont.
 These may include:

 - heavy-duty trucks, defined as Class 5 through Class 8: Class 5 (16,001 -19,500 lbs gross vehicle weight rating [GVWR]); Class 6 (19,501 - 26,000 lbs GVWR); Class 7 (26,001 - 33,000 lbs GVWR); Class 8a (33,001 - 60,000 lbs GVWR); Class 8b (60,001 lbs GVWR and over),